Ph.D., Stony Brook University

 “Film Festivals in Taiwan: Lurking on the Periphery.”
 Rethinking Film Festivals in the Pandemic Era.
 Eds.
 Antoine Damiens and Marijke de Valck.
 Palgrave Macmillan, 2022.
 (Forthcoming)

 “Agnès Varda: The Queen of the Margins.”
-The Sustainable Legacy of Agnès Varda: Feminist Practice and Pedagogy.
+The Sustainable Legacy of Agnès Varda: Feminist Practice and Pedagogy in Cinema and Visual Arts.
 Eds.
 Feride Çiçekoglu and Colleen Kennedy-Karpat.
-Bloomsbury Publishing, 2021.
+Bloomsbury Publishing, 2022.

 “Visible Art, Invisible Nations?
 On the Politics in Film Festivals, Hou Hsiao-hsien, and Taiwan New Cinema.”
 International Film Festivals: Contemporary Cultures and History Beyond Venice and Cannes.
 Ed.
 Tricia Jenkins.
 London: I.B.
 Tauris, 2018.